ubclaunchpad/LP-website/src/docs/Projects/overview.md

 ## Projects

+> view our [project directory](./directory) for a list of all our projects.
-For each project we form a team consisting of developers, designers and a tech lead that will lead the project.
+> For each project we form a team consisting of developers, designers and a tech lead that will lead the project.

 ### Categories